-7.2 Are optional personal services provided or made available to residents on a user-pays basis? ☑ Yes ☐ No Home Care Services operated by RSL Care RDNS Limited.
-A list of available services and their cost can be obtained from village management.
-7.3 Does the retirement village operator provide government funded home care services under the Aged Care Act 1997 (Cwth)? ☑ Yes, the operator is an Approved Provider of home care under the Aged Care Act 1997 (Registered Accredited Care Supplier - Provider ID number 1599) ☐ Yes, home care is provided in association with an Approved Provider ☐ No, the operator does not provide home care services, residents can arrange their own home care services Note: Some residents may be eligible to receive a Home Care Package, or a Commonwealth Home Support Program subsidised by the Commonwealth Government if assessed as eligible by an age care assessment team (ACAT) under the Aged Care Act 1997 (Cwth) .
+7.2 Are optional personal services provided or made available to residents on a user-pays basis?
+7.3 Does the retirement village operator provide government funded home care services under the Aged Care Act 1997 (Cwth)? ✓ Yes, the operator is an Approved Provider of home care under the Aged Care Act 1997 (Registered Accredited Care Supplier - Provider ID number 1599) ☐ Yes, home care is provided in association with an Approved Provider ☐ No, the operator does not provide home care services, residents can arrange their own home care services Note: Some residents may be eligible to receive a Home Care Package, or a Commonwealth Home Support Program subsidised by the Commonwealth Government if assessed as eligible by an aged care assessment team (ACAT) under the Aged Care Act 1997 (Cwth) .
 These home care services are not covered by the Retirement Villages Act 1999 (Qld).
-Residents can choose their own approved Home Care Provider and are not obliged to use the retirement village pr · Part 8 - Security and en nergency systems 8.1 Does the village have a security system? □ Yes ⊠ No 8.2 Does the village have an emergency help system?
-If yes or optional: the emergency help system details are: Emergency call hardware is supplied by the scheme operator. the emergency help system is monitored between: Emergency call monitoring services are provided by a third party monitoring service provider, 24 hours per day, seven days per week.
-8.3 Does the village have equipment that provides for the safety or medical emergency of residents? ⊠ Yes □ No If yes, list or provide details e.g. first aid kit, defibrillator First Aid Kit Fire Fighting Equipment Emergency Lighting
+Residents can choose the retirement village pr heir own approved Home Care Provider and are not obliged to use ovider, if one is offered.
+Part 8 - Security and em nergency systems 8.1 Does the village have a security system? □ Yes ⊠ No 8.2 Does the village have an emergency help system?
+If yes or optional:the emergency help system details are: Emergency call hardware is supplied by the scheme operator. the emergency help system is monitored between: Emergency call monitoring services are provided by a third party monitoring service provider, 24 hours per day, seven days per week.
+8.3 Does the village have equipment that provides for the safety or medical emergency of residents? ⊠ Yes □ No If yes, list or provide details e.g. first aid kit, defibrillator First Aid Kit Fire Fighting Equipment Emergency Lighting Defibrillator